Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 ![Public to Private Load balancer architecture](images/pub-to-priv.png){.thumbnail}

-Incoming traffic originates from the Internet and reaches a Floating IP that is associated to the Load Balancer.
+Incoming traffic from the Internet is directed to a Floating IP address associated with the Load Balancer.
+For this Floating IP to function properly, a Gateway is required: it ensures the routing between the public IP address (Floating IP) and the private IP address of the Load Balancer.
 The instances behind the Load Balancer are located on a private network and have no public IP, which ensures they remain completely private and isolated from the Internet.

 ### Public to Public Load Balancer

 ![Public to Public Load balancer architecture](images/pub-to-pub.png){.thumbnail}

-Incoming traffic originates from the Internet and reaches a Floating IP that is associated to the Load Balancer.
+Incoming traffic from the Internet is directed to a Floating IP address associated with the Load Balancer.
+For this Floating IP to function properly, a Gateway is required: it ensures the routing between the public IP address (Floating IP) and the private IP address of the Load Balancer.
 The instances to which the Load Balancer routes traffic are accessible with a public IP.
 Hence, the Load Balancer uses the Floating IP with an egress to reach these instances.

 ### Network prerequisites <a name="network-prerequisites"></a>